ben900926/Intro_to_ML_final_project/README.md

 ## Reproducing Submission
 To reproduce my submission, follow the steps below:

-*Note: Please download my ipynb code and open it on Google Colab. **Don't open it directly in Github.***
+*Note: Please download my ipynb code and open it on VScode or Google Colab. **Don't open it directly in Github.***

 1. Run 109550146_Final_train.ipynb (You can skip this if you use the model I provided above)
 2. Run 109550146_Final_inference.ipynb
 3. Following "SUBMISSION_PATH" to download my **109550146_submission.csv** file.
-By default, it can be found here:
+By default, it can be found in the same directory as my ipynb file:
 4. Submit it to Kaggle
 ![image](https://user-images.githubusercontent.com/71249897/211044969-2a4fe7a4-742b-4f5b-b136-745f36ca603e.png)